Operation Paramount

 In May 2023 Children Heard and Seen and Thames Valley VPP were honoured to win the prestigious Stephen Lloyd Award Stephen Lloyd Awards for Operation Paramount.

-In 2024 Op Paramount was cited in the Children (Parental Imprisonment) Bill Children (Parental Imprisonment) – Hansard – UK Parliament, the first proposed legislation to recognise, identify and support children with a parent in prison.
+In 2024 Op Paramount was cited in the Children (Parental Imprisonment) Bill Children (Parental Imprisonment) – Hansard – UK Parliament, the first proposed legislation to recognise and support children with a parent in prison.